 I started by peeling the cold potatoes.
-Then, I rubbed them through the large holes of a box grater onto a baking sheet.
+Then, I grated the potatoes using the large holes in a box grater.

 After that, I placed the grated potatoes in a large bowl.
 Next, I tossed them with a half teaspoon of Kosher salt and a quarter teaspoon of freshly ground black pepper.

 When the butter was hot, I added the grated potatoes and pressed them lightly to form a compacted disk.